puppetlabs/puppetlabs-apache/README.md

 The `apache::vhost::WSGIImportScript` parameter creates a statement inside the VirtualHost which is unsupported on older versions of Apache, causing this to fail.
 This will be remedied in a future refactoring.

+###RHEL/CentOS 5

+The `apache::mod::passenger` and `apache::mod::proxy_html` classes are untested since repositories are missing compatible packages.

+###RHEL/CentOS 7

+The `apache::mod::passenger` class is untested as the repository does not have packages for EL7 yet.
+The fact that passenger packages aren't available also makes us unable to test the `rack_base_uri` parameter in `apache::vhost`.

 ###General

 This module is CI tested on Centos 5 & 6, Ubuntu 12.04 & 14.04, Debian 7, and RHEL 5, 6 & 7 platforms against both the OSS and Enterprise version of Puppet.